corrimori/teachgiving/README.md

 ##### Tech:

 Teachgiving was built using React.
-This web app is supported with a postSQL database, using KNEX, Node.js and Express Server.
+This web app is supported with a postreSQL database, using KNEX, Node.js and Express Server.
 [link to teachgiving-backend on github](https://github.com/corrimori/teachgiving_backend.git)